xvicient/domestika/README.md

 ## Installation

-To run the project, clone the repo and run `pod install` from the root directory first.
+To run the project, clone the repo and run `pod update` from the root directory first.

 ## Requirements